lacasera/elasticbridge.dev/docs/retrieving-bridges.md

 ---

-**NOTE**
+> [!IMPORTANT]
+>

-As mentioned, these aggregate methods returns scalar values.
+> As mentioned, these aggregate methods returns scalar values.

-you can use the `withAggregate` method on a query to return both the collection of bridges and the scalar value of an aggregate.
+> you can use the `withAggregate` method on a query to return both the collection of bridges and the scalar value of an aggregate.
-You can then access the aggregate value via a method composed of the `field name` and `aggregate type` as a `camel case`
+> You can then access the aggregate value via a method composed of the `field name` and `aggregate type` as a `camel case`

 ---